 The Coalition to Restore Dyckman Marina (CRDM) is composed of residents and community groups from the Inwood & Washington Heights area of Manhattan.
-We are concerned about the many issues created by the Department of Parks and Recreation in how they have allowed their concession located at Dyckman Marina to operate as a nightclub and concert venue.
-Years of effort went into crafting a concession agreement that worked for both Parks and the neighborhood for an open-access restaurant and cafe; this agreement was formally approved by the requisite oversight agencies but has been often ignored since the concession opened in 2012.
-There has been almost no enforcement of the many violations of the written contract by Parks or any other New York City agency.
+We are concerned about the many issues created by the Department of Parks and Recreation in how they allowed their concession located at Dyckman Marina to operate as a nightclub and concert venue from 2012-2018.
+Years of effort went into crafting a concession agreement that worked for both Parks and the neighborhood for an open-access restaurant and cafe; this agreement was formally approved by the requisite oversight agencies but was all but ignored after the concession opened in 2012.
+Until 2018 there was almost no enforcement of the many violations of the written contract by Parks or any other New York City agency.

-The files on this site document this inequitable treatment by government agencies and the problems it has caused.
+The files on this site documented this inequitable treatment by government agencies and the resulting problems.

-The goal of the Coalition is to restore the concession to its original intent, a full-service Restaurant and Marina, as per the 2009 License Agreements, the approved Site Plan and the public architectural renderings presented to various agencies.
-These are the approved uses that are consistent with restoring this amazing piece of waterfront and making it accessible for all to enjoy.
-They will generate the many benefits often credited to the concession without any of the negative impacts documented over the past six summers.
+The original goal of the Coalition was to restore the concession to its original intent, a full-service Restaurant and Marina, as per the 2009 License Agreements, the approved Site Plan and the public architectural renderings presented to various agencies.

-The Coalition to Restore Dyckman Marina needs your support.
-Please send an email to email@example.com to register your support and be kept informed of future developments.
+We will continue to monitor the situation and the use of this wonderful neighborhood asset in Upper Manhattan to ensure there is no corruption or abuse of the facility.
+Please send an email to email@example.com if you would like to register your support and be kept informed of future developments.
 We welcome support from individuals, co-op boards, tenant associations, community groups and business owners.